[Opinion] New deregulation will see EU states cherry-picking asylum law

 As detailed in a joint statement led by the European Council on Refugees and Exiles (ECRE) and signed by 80 civil society organisations including EuroMed Rights, the regulation would allow member states to derogate from their responsibilities under EU asylum law in situations when migration flows are "instrumentalised" for political purposes.

 In simpler words, when people on the move are used as bargaining chips in geopolitical games.

 Through this mechanism, member states would permanently be able to derogate at will from their obligations under EU asylum law.

 The regulation introduces a series of disproportionate measures which will have severe negative consequences for people on the move.
 The first and main concern raised by the potential adoption of the regulation is the possibility to introduce derogations to EU asylum law.

-Note: This article was updated on Wednesday 9 November to clarify that the proposal will be discussed, not voted upon.